 Yes you can make a traditional recipe and follow these directions.
-However the addition of sweetened coconut and pineapple tidbits really does take this pressure cooker banana bread to a new level!
+However with a bit of sweetened coconut and pineapple tidbits takes this pressure cooker banana bread to a new level!

 We added them years ago when we made these coconut banana bread mini muffins so I thought I’d figure out how to tweak that recipe to make it in my pressure cooker and it was really delicious.